MicrosoftDocs/nav-content/dynamics-nav-app/ui-how-run-batch-jobs.md

 ---
-title: Create and Run a Batch Job | Microsoft Docs
+title: Create and Run a Batch Job
 description: You run batch jobs to process data and update information, for example, to do periodic accounting activities, or to do calculations.
 services: project-madeira
 documentationcenter: ''